ProDigresser/project-3/README.md

   })}

 ```
-Here is an example of another API used, [Mapbox](https://www.mapbox.com/):
+Here is an example of combining two external APIs using [Postcode.io](https://postcodes.io/) and [Mapbox](https://www.mapbox.com/):
+Here we are pulling the coordinates of a User from their porvided Postcode-
 ```javascript
 const [userData, updateUserData] = useState([]) const [longLat, updateLongLat] = useState([])